xiaolai/insidebar-ai/README.md

 ## Features

-### 🤖 7 AI Providers in One Sidebar
+### 🤖 6 AI Providers in One Sidebar

-ChatGPT, Claude, Gemini, Google AI Mode, Grok, DeepSeek, and Perplexity—all accessible with one click.
+ChatGPT, Claude, Gemini, Google AI Mode, Grok, and DeepSeek — all accessible with one click.
 No more juggling tabs.

 Switch between providers using the tabs at the bottom of the sidebar.
 Each session persists, so you can return to any conversation right where you left off.